Writing, Submission, and Working with EditorsBy Karen Cioffi

 Once you’re accepted by a publishing house, you will be assigned an editor.
 And, don’t be alarmed, but that manuscript you meticulously slaved over, and even paid an editor to go over, will end up with revisions.
-This is just the nature of the beast—each publishing house has their own way of doing things.
+This is just the nature of the beast—each publishing house has its own way of doing things.
 They will want your manuscript to fit their standards.

-Note: the purpose of those long hours of writing work, and hiring an editor is to give your manuscript the best shot of making it past the editor’s trash can, and actually getting accepted.
+Note: the purpose of those long hours of writing and hiring an editor is to give your manuscript the best shot of making it past the editor’s trash can, and actually getting accepted.

 Now on to 4 tips that will help make your editor/author experience a pleasant one:

 1. Always be professional.

 2. Don’t get insulted when the editor requests revisions.
 They are not trying to hurt your feelings; they are hired by the publishing house to get your manuscript in the best possible saleable state.
 They want your book to sell as much as you do, probably more.

 3. Keep the lines of communication open.
 If you have a question, ask.
 If you disagree with an edit, respectfully discuss it.
 Editors are not infallible; sometimes your gut feeling is right.

 4. Take note of deadlines and be on time—this is your career, and in some cases your livelihood.

 Need to build or increase visibility and traffic to your site?